chineidu/FastAPI-With-Jinja-Templates/README.md

 # FastAPI-With-Jinja-Templates

-A FastAPI-based OCR demo using PaddleOCR, featuring Jinja2 templates for web rendering.
+A FastAPI-based demo featuring Jinja2 templates for web rendering.